Genetic resources, traditional knowledge and folklore

 What does the new WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge regulate?

-The new treaty contains a requirement to disclose the origin of GR and ATK in patent applications.
+The new WIPO treaty makes it obligatory to disclose the origin of GR and ATK in patent applications.
 Patent applicants must disclose the country of origin of the GR.
 If this is not known to them, another source must be disclosed (e.g. a gene bank or a botanical garden).
 In regard to ATK, applicants should in particular disclose the indigenous peoples or the local community.
 Appropriate and effective sanctions will be applied for non-compliance with this disclosure requirement.
 However, these sanctions will have no effect on the conferred patent rights, except in cases of fraudulent misrepresentation.

 The new treaty does not regulate any aspects that are already covered under other international agreements (e.g. the sharing of benefits from the utilisation of GRs).